charliethomson/pong_final/README.txt

 The game was pretty easy to write after I decided on sizes for the paddles, puck.
 The menus are where it took a turn for the worse.
-The code is all over the place, and I know I called it final, but I think I'm going to have to re-re-rewrite it To run:
+The code is all over the place, and I know I called it final, but I think I'm going to have to re-re-rewrite it The load game function doesn't work, it just resets the game.
+I plan to have a menu pop up and have buttons and info boxes that show the data in the save - but it's in the works
+To run:
 	(make sure you have python3, and a somewhat recent version of pyglet installed) cd into the folder you have the files saved in